nuuuwan/news_lk3_data/README.md

 *2025-08-24 06:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/111778/youth-shot-dead-in-boralesgamuwa-another-injured-) · `en`

-A 21-year-old youth has been shot dead while another person has been injured in a shooting incident that occurred in the Malani Bulathsinhala Road at Boralesgamuwa, the Police Spokesman said.
+A 25-year-old youth has been shot dead while another person has been injured in a shooting incident that occurred in the Malani Bulathsinhala Road at Boralesgamuwa, the Police Spokesman said.

-The shooting was carried out by an unidentified gunman who arrived in a three-wheeler.
+The shooting, which was reportedly carried out by an unidentified gunman who arrived in a three-wheeler, occurred at around 12.30 a.m. today (24), according to police.

+The deceased has been identified as 25-year-old Gihan Dulan Perera, a resident of the Mount Lavinia area.

+Police investigations have revealed that a gunman who arrived in a three-wheeler opened fire at the victim while he was walking on the road with eight others, after attending a musical show in the Boralesgamuwa area.

+Police suspect that the shooting occurred following an argument that escalated during the musical show.

+The investigations conducted so far have revealed that both parties are members of certain organized criminal groups, Police Media Spokesperson, ASP F.U.
+Wootler said.

 ◼️